rt-applescript/template-project/README.md

-# template-project
+# template-applescript-project
-Template for creating an AppleScript Core Project
+Template for creating an AppleScript Core based Project